htcondor/htcondor/docs/admin-manual/security.rst

     killing HTCondor jobs.
 When the *condor\_startd* is started as root, however, these policies may be enforced regardless of malicious users.
 By running as root, the HTCondor daemons run with a different UID than the HTCondor job.
-The user’s job is started as either the UID of the user who submitted it, or as user nobody, depending on the ``UID_DOMAIN`` :index:`UID_DOMAIN` settings.
+The user's job is started as either the UID of the user who submitted it, or as user nobody, depending on the ``UID_DOMAIN`` :index:`UID_DOMAIN` settings.
 Therefore,
     the HTCondor job cannot do anything to the HTCondor daemons.
-Without starting the daemons as root, all processes started by HTCondor, including the user’s job, run with the same UID.
+Without starting the daemons as root, all processes started by HTCondor, including the user's job, run with the same UID.
 Only root can switch UIDs.
-Therefore, a user’s job could kill the *condor\_startd* and *condor\_starter*.
-By doing so, the user’s job avoids getting suspended or vacated.
+Therefore, a user's job could kill the *condor\_startd* and *condor\_starter*.
+By doing so, the user's job avoids getting suspended or vacated.
 This is nice for the job, as it obtains unlimited access to the machine, but it is awful for the machine owner or administrator.
 If there is trust of the users submitting